 How much does eyelid surgery cost?

-The cost of any type of cosmetic surgery such as a blepharoplasty is determined by the amount of time it takes to perform the procedure in a formal operating room, time monitored by a physician anesthesiologist under general anesthesia, and the surgeon’s fees for performing the procedure in addition to the post operative follow-up appointments for one year.
+The cost of any type of cosmetic procedure is determined by the amount of time it takes to perform the procedure in a formal operating room, time monitored by a physician anesthesiologist under general anesthesia, and the surgeon’s fees for performing the procedure in addition to the post operative follow-up appointments for one year.
 Our price list for cosmetic eyelid surgery is located on our website.

-Does medical insurance cover the cost of a blepharoplasty?
-Medical insurance sometimes participates in payment for functional eyelid surgery.
-When patients have a very significant obstruction of their visual field of view, then an upper blepharoplasty procedure may be approved as a medically indicated surgery.
-Visual field obstruction tests, a full set of facial photographs, and medical chart notes documenting reflex distance of the pupil to the eyelid margin are submitted to patient’s medical insurance for preauthorization, once medical necessity has been documented.
+Does medical insurance cover the cost of the eye procedure in Portland Oregon?
+Medical insurance sometimes participates in payment for functional eye lid lifts.
+When patients have a very significant obstruction of their visual field of view, then an upper lid procedure may be approved as a medically indicated surgery.
+Visual field obstruction tests, a full set of facial photographs, and medical chart notes documenting reflex distance of the pupil to the eye lid margin are submitted to patient’s medical insurance for preauthorization, once medical necessity has been documented.
 Anticipate co-pays and deductibles associated with your medical insurance.

 After an upper or lower blepharoplasty procedure, patients return to the medical center for a postoperative check up with board certified facial plastic surgeon Dr. William Portuese at one week.
 Additional follow-up appointments are usually made at one month and three months, at which time the postoperative photographs are taken.
 The final results from an upper or lower lift are very long-lasting, usually over 10 to 15 years.